| Safe Haskell | Safe-Inferred |

 Upon the first tick, directly after migration, and after each parameter change,

-method of the Handle
+the create method of the Handle is called,

 and the result stored.